- Party With Your Cricut

 Look, the whole point of having a Cricut is to have fun, right?
 So don't stick to the same old boring fonts.
 Live a little!
 Of course, you'll want a font that isn't too difficult to cut, but aside from that golden rule in Cricut land, the sky's the limit.
 Here are some pretty awesome fonts for you to try.

 Best Fonts for Cricut Vinyl (Decorative)

 Look at this minimalist display font with a futuristic feel.
-With its unique design and strong impact, it would make a great Cricut jersey font.
+With its unique design and strong impact, it's one of the best Cricut fonts for T-shirts.
 Download it and start designing!

 If you're looking for the best Cricut fonts for T-shirts, try Saltillo.
 It's an elegant script font that would be perfect for displaying a quote or slogan that you can cut in vinyl and apply to your shirt.
 There are tons of glyphs, alternates, and ligatures to experiment with!

 Wouldn't this make a great addition to your design?
-Check out the unique design elements here, with the different styles of "A", the "Z"s joined together, and more.
-Experiment with Agrozza if you're going for a sci-fi or tech theme for your design, or if you just want something very cool and contemporary.
+Check out the unique design elements here, with the different styles of "A" and more.
+Experiment with Aeros if you're going for a sci-fi or tech theme for your design, or if you just want something very cool and contemporary.